Notes on Securing TCP Services

 Admin-defined TCP Services

-When registering a TCP Service for Users in the Banyan Command Center, you can pre-configure all parameters your end users to streamline their access to TCP Services via the Banyan Desktop App.
-Your end users simply launch the Banyan Desktop App on their device, locate the TCP service, connect via banyanproxy (without any additional port configurations), and use their preferred TCP client.
+When registering a TCP Service for Users in the Command Center, you can pre-configure all parameters your end users to streamline their access to TCP Services via the desktop app.
+Your end users simply launch the desktop app on their device, locate the TCP service, connect via banyanproxy (without any additional port configurations), and use their preferred TCP client.

-Optionally, you can configure the TCP Service so that the Banyan Desktop App allows or denies your end users from overriding your configuration.
+Optionally, you can configure the TCP Service so that the desktop app allows or denies your end users from overriding your configuration.

 List of TCP Services

-The Banyan App lists all the services you have made available for your end users via its Services tab.
+The app lists all the services you have made available for your end users via its Services tab.

 When a user clicks into a given Service, they can set the parameters needed to connect to a specific TCP Service.
 Setting the parameter will launch the banyanproxy in one of the Modes listed above.
 The user can also launch banyanproxy directly from a Terminal or PowerShell.